Paril/lenientjsonjs/README.md

 lenientjsonjs
 =============

-A small library for JS containing a GSON lenient-compatible JSON parser.
+A small library for JS containing a GSON lenient-compatible JSON parser and stringifier.
 I personally needed this for Minecraft JSON parsing in other languages.

 Prerequisites